ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa6-draft/index.md

 are in lowercase.
 You should filter out this extraneous information to get the most useful sequence of n-grams you can.

-_This process will be graded subjectively_, and you should argue in your README about why your filtering rules were good, see the README section below.
+_This process not be graded automatically, but by reading your code and your argument for it._ You should argue in your README about why your filtering rules were good (see the README section below).
+Note that this requires exercising your judgment, which we cannot do for you, so “Is this filtering rule OK?” kinds of questions need to come with an argument.
 We will autograde your submission on pre-filtered data that doesn't have this extraneous information, so that your filtering rules won't affect that part of your grade.

 A reasonable approach to this is to break up each line on spaces to produce an array or list (using `String.split`), and then remove some of the